top of page

 This revealed

-• Limited OCR-specific UX patterns
+• Limited OCR-specific UX patterns and research online.

-• AI-driven UX promising but not mature for immediate use
+• AI-driven UX promising but not mature for immediate use.

 Competitive Research